March 22, 2022

 SUN GLOVES

 After several hours of hiking in tandem, Mad Max and I gradually settled into our own paces and spread out for some alone time.
-It was still windy, but the trail was gradually dropping in elevation on its down from nearly 6,000 feet to 3,500 feet.
+It was still windy, but the trail was gradually dropping in elevation on its descent from nearly 6,000 feet to 3,500 feet.

-My lizard brain knew something felt slightly off when I departed the pools, but I just couldn’t figure it what it was.
+My lizard brain knew something felt slightly off when I departed the pools, but I couldn’t figure out what it was.
 One-third of a mile later, the backs of my hands felt like they were burning under the sun and I suddenly realized I left sun gloves beside the water.

 Dammit!
 I needed those sun gloves out here in the desert.
 I couldn’t afford to lose them now.
 And so, I turned back around and backtracked to the water while Mad Max pulled ahead even further.